-To connect to a wireless hotspot, select the Wireless option in the System Controls dialog and then select Not Connected.
+To connect to a wireless hotspot, select the Connect Wireless option in the System Controls dialog.
 This opens the Wireless Devices dialog.
-Use this dialog to select the desired hotspot, enter the login information and then select Connect.
+Use this dialog to select the desired hotspot, and enter the login information.
 Connecting to a wireless hotspot changes the wireless mode to Client mode.
-In this mode, you can access the GoFree Shop.
+In this mode you can access the GoFree Shop.